Opportunities in the Vietnamese Offshore Wind MarketWind energy

 For more information: https://gwec.net/market-to-watch-vietnam-offshore-wind/

-This is a first introduction to the Vietnamese renewable market opportunities, and we plan a follow up workshop to enable the dialogue between Norwegian and Vietnamese authorities and businesses, 18-20 October 2020.
-If the situation allows us, we will arrange a delegation trip to Hanoi City, Vietnam.
-More information will follow here .
+This is a first introduction to the Vietnamese renewable market opportunities and we plan a follow up event in Vietnam in 2021 to enable the dialogue between Norwegian and Vietnamese authorities and businesses.
+More information will follow.

 - Jon Dugstad, Director Wind & Solar, NORWEP

-- Arne Kjetil Lian, Director and Commercial Counselor at Innovation Norway, Vietnam
+- Arne Kjetil Lian, Director and Commercial Counselor, Innovation Norway, Vietnam

-09.45 Opportunities and challenges of the emerging Vietnamese offshore wind supply chain, TBA, Vietsovpetro
+09.40 Opportunities and challenges of the emerging Vietnamese offshore wind supply chain, Mr. Vu Mai Khanh, Deputy General Director of Business Investment and Service, Vietsovpetro

 10:30 End of webinar